Keyboard shortcuts

 3. Decomposing behaviors into reusable primitives, subtrees, and scene actions allows new door and loco-manipulation variants to be brought up by editing a small part of a working behavior rather than rebuilding it from scratch.

-For reliability, unfortunately, there is a lack of data for prior IHMC baselines, but in Figure 7.14, we show that our loco-manipulation behaviors, namely, door approach and opening, were able to be repeated 11 and 12 times without failure.
-Likewise, evidence for door behavior reliability on learned systems is limited.
-Zhang et al. [49] show the most convincing reliability with their 20/20 and 18/20 trial sets for full door traversals.
-DoorMan [75] claims “83%” reliability, but does not share the data from which that number is calculated.
+Section 7.1 also documented 11/11 and 12/12 Alex door approach and opening repetitions, 32/32 Unitree standing door openings, and disturbed recoveries on doors and ball sorting (Figure 7.14).
+We did not repeat full door traversals, and we lack comparable repeat trial data for prior IHMC door baselines.
+Zhang et al. [56] show the most convincing reliability with their 20/20 and 18/20 trial sets for full door traversals.
+Learned systems such as Zhang et al. report higher trial counts on full traversals, so reliability comparisons should be read with that scope difference in mind.
+However, DoorMan [82] claims “83%” reliability, but does not share the data from which that number is calculated.
 We can say that the reliability of our system is competitive with learned door systems, especially when the resilience capabilities are factored in, which are also presented in Figure 7.14.

-We can also say that our second and third hypotheses hold.
+Hypothesis 2 is supported by the measured authoring sessions in Section 7.2.
 Runtime-editable behaviors and perception have reduced our behavior authoring times to the hours regime as shown in Figure 7.20.
+Scratch times ranged from 33 minutes for a partially autonomous Nadia session to about 11 hours for the first full Alex pull traversal, with a fully autonomous Alex left push door scratch authoring session at 1 hour 59 minutes 48 seconds.
 Creating new behaviors from scratch has been shown to require failure diagnostics, logic modification, and re-testing on the robot, which we have shown in our authoring videos and tables and described.
 While we don’t have direct comparisons with prior IHMC baselines, Figure 7.32 suggests a drastic reduction in the iteration loop required to create new behaviors.
 This figure spans a decade of IHMC real-robot behavior milestones from the 2015 DRC Finals through the Alex loco-manipulation demos in 2026.
 What we see is a drastic increase in the rate of new behavior demonstrations over time given the same or less resources allocated to creating them.

 7.5.1.
 Desirable Characteristics

 So how well did we achieve the desirable characteristics we defined in Desirable Characteristics?
-We think we did pretty well.
+We think we did pretty well overall.

 Our system is independent from external systems when it is in autonomous mode.
-It does not rely on external comms or compute in this mode.
-Our perception is entirely from on-board color vision.
+It does not rely on external comms or compute in this mode, and our perception is entirely from on-board color vision.

-Our system is debuggable by looking at logged data and by rerunning behavior logic in an application we call the “behavior test facilitator”.
+Our system can be analyzed after behavior runs.
+We have done this via screen recordings of the operator interface and the log system shown in Section 4.6.9.
+It is also debuggable by looking at logged data and by rerunning behavior logic in an application we call the “behavior test facilitator”.
 This application uses a kinematic simulation combined with the playback of real perception data from a logged run.
 Very often, bugs can be reproduced and fixed in this environment.
 We also use this application to automate behavior tests.

 References cited on this page